 In our previous blog post about working with external teams, we talked about the importance of knowledge transfer when creating, enhancing, and cleaning datasets.
+Take a look here.
 This week, we’re talking about communication.

 When we work on projects with co-workers, we do a great deal of communicating: meetings, calls, stand-ups, check-ins, you know the drill.
 When work with external teams – from consultants to BPOs to crowds – it’s important to remember that though there may be fewer in-house team members, communication is still key.

-In practice, this first means establishing good knowledge transfer.
+In practice, this first means establishing good knowledge transfer, as we talked about in our last segment.
 However, that one-way channel is not enough.

 It’s important to create feedback channels from your external teams to in-house teams.